f4exb/sdrangel/plugins/channelmimo/interferometer/readme.md

 The interface is divided in 3 sections that will be detailed next:
   - A: settings.
 These are the plugin controls
   - B: spectrum (frequency domain).
 This is a spectrum display analogous to other spectrum displays.
-Its input varies depending on the correlation function selected
+Its input varies depending on the correlation function selected.
+Details on the spectrum view and controls can be found [here](../../../sdrgui/gui/spectrum.md)
   - C: scope (time domain).
 This is a scope display analogous to other scope displays.
 Its input varies depending on the correlation function selected.
 For FFT type correlation this is not a time domain but a frequency domain display transposed to time analogous to a frequency sweep.

 <h2>A. Settings section</h2>